 Notifies the VR counselor that the phase adjustment was approved or denied

-Note: This is only available if the adjustment is within the program year quarter the case was closed.
+Note: This is available only if the adjustment is within the program year quarter the case was closed.

 Unsuccessful Closure Changed to a Successful Closure after IPE

 If a customer whose case was closed as an unsuccessful closure became employed during the same program year quarter in which the case was closed, the VR counselor must first complete the phase adjustment process outlined above.